davidbouman/PHPhisher/README.md

 service apache2 reload
 DONE!
 ```
-After installing everything run the wizard (Coming soon).
+After installing everything, run the wizard (Coming soon).
 ## Screenshots
 To-Do

 ## Requirements
-* Linux Server with Postfix and Apache or Nginx.
+* Linux Server with Postfix and Apache (or Nginx).
 * A computer that will act as attacker (arp and dns spoof).

 ## Credits